pulumi/automation-api-examples/nodejs/inlineSecretsProvider-ts/README.md

 # Inline Program

-This program demonstrates how use Automation API with an `inline` Pulumi program and custom secrets provider.
-This examples build on the basic example in `inlineProgram-ts` but uses a local backend and custom secrets provider, which requires setting the configuration and re-using it on subsequent runs.
+This program demonstrates how to use Automation API with an `inline` Pulumi program and custom secrets provider.
+This example builds on the basic example in `inlineProgram-ts` but uses a local backend and custom secrets provider, which requires setting the configuration and re-using it on subsequent runs.

 This example has a VSCode debug configuration that enables setting breakpoints within both the Automation API code, and things like `.apply` calls within the Pulumi program.